-The proposed monitoring wells will be installed to a depth of approximately 30 to 40 feet bgs and will be screened within the glacial till material directly above the underlying shale.
-The depth and location of the proposed wells are intended to overcome the factors that led to the non-productivity of MW-9.
+The proposed monitoring wells will be installed to a depth of approximately 10 to 15 feet bgs and will be screened within the glacial till material directly above the underlying shale.
 The proposed monitoring wells will be designed and installed in accordance with 40 CFR § 257.91(e), and K.A.R.
 28-30-6.
 The planned well design is provided in Figure 3.